VEAF/documentation/mission-maker/airwaves.md

       -- message when a wave is triggered :setMessageDeploy("%s déploie la vague numéro %s")

+    -- message to players when a wave is triggered :setMessageDeployPlayers("Vague numéro %s déployée, %s") -- the second parameter is a BRA or "MERGED"

     -- event when a wave is triggered :setOnDeploy(eventExporter.onDeploy)

       -- message when a wave is destroyed